svby/kotlin-events/README.md

 *Do not forget that `[]` does not accept `null` values - that is why `-=`/`remove` is used instead.*

-Unnamed handlers are assigned a name equivalent to the string representation of the current listener count, starting from zero.
+Unnamed handlers are assigned an integral name equivalent to the amount of unnamed handlers added so far, starting from zero.

 To handle an event, use the `()` operator on the event (JVM name: `handle`):